AMAAI-Lab/Video2Music/README.md

   * MuVi-Sync (original audio + video) [(Link)]()

 ## Introduction
-we propose a novel AI-powered multimodal music generation framework called Video2Music.
+We propose a novel AI-powered multimodal music generation framework called Video2Music.
 This framework uniquely uses video features as conditioning input to generate matching music using a Transformer architecture.
 By employing cutting-edge technology, our system aims to provide video creators with a seamless and efficient solution for generating tailor-made background music.

 ![](framework.png)